AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/add-custom-page.md

 thumbnail: KT-10836.jpg
 exl-id: 900815b4-6242-457e-86cf-7aa995016f29
 ---
-# Add custom page
+# Design a new page

-Learn how to add custom pages to your PDF using the integrated Adobe Express app, which offers thousands of templates to choose from.
+Learn how to create new professional-looking page in your PDF using Adobe Express.
+Designing a new page gives you the ability to create professional-looking on-brand custom content in a matter of minutes that really stands apart.
 This video tutorial uses the [new workspace experience](new-workspace.md).

 >[!VIDEO](https://video.tv.adobe.com/v/347331?quality=12&learn=on&hidetitle=true)